DIGIT-X-Lab/ANNOTATEX/README.md

 - AnnotateX ships with the DIGITX / LMU Radiology theme (Quipu Orange `#FC683F`).
 Adjust the CSS custom properties in `src/index.css` to retheme.
 - Drop a hero image at `public/brand-banner.jpg` (PNG/JPG/WebP) to replace the default gradient banner that sits under the header.
+- Swap `public/favicon.svg` with your lab's mark (SVG is recommended) to update the browser tab icon.

 ### Docker / Compose